 In payments, Estonia has produced globally successful companies including unicorn TransferWise, award winning Monese, and digital carrier billing service provider company Fortumo.
 All of them have significant research and development (R&D), engineering and 24/7, multilingual client service operations in Estonia.

 Other success stories in the Estonian fintech sector include Fitek, an e-invoicing platform, Pocopay, which offers convenient mobile banking, allowing consumers to split bills, request money using email addresses or QR codes and make payments via a MasterCard contactless debit card, and Icefire, which designs and builds transformative technologies for banks and fintech companies.

 Fintech in Estonia has its roots in e-Estonia, a movement by the government to facilitate citizen interactions with the state through the use of electronic solutions.
 For the nationwide plan, government, financial services and telecoms providers collaborated to create a unique environment of digital services.

 Today, e-Estonia provides citizens, residents as well as e-Residents with modern e-solutions making it easier to set up, run a business in Estonia and more.
 Estonian digital solutions include digital signatures, electronic tax claims, e-Business Register and the availability of public records online.

 e-Estonia also counts among its partners Holvi, an online-only business bank from Finland, which has been providing e-Residents with digital business banking services.

-For a full list of all Fintech Latvia companies, you can check out our list here.
+For a full list of all Fintech Estonia companies, you can check out our list here.

 Note please: This is the first draft of the Estonia Fintech Map, in case your Fintech is missing or wrong categorized, keep calm and send us an email.